 A ham and cheese sandwich is a pretty classic offering in most households and diners.
 Served hot or cold, it’s definitely a favorite for kids and adults alike, myself included!
 These garlic butter ham and cheese sliders take that classic and put a unique spin with a buttery, garlicky topping.

-Ham and Cheese Sliders are perfect for parties and tailgating, an easy weeknight dinner or homemade lunch.
-These warm, cheesy sandwiches impress both adults and kids so you’ll probably want to make a double batch – they are sure to run out quick!
+Feed a crowd these sliders at parties and tailgating, an easy weeknight dinner or homemade lunch.
+These hot ham and cheese sandwiches impress both adults and kids so you’ll probably want to make a double batch – they are sure to run out quick!

 How to Make Ham and Cheese Sliders